Investment Office · · 24 min read

 Private deals don't have the disclosure protections of public markets.
 Nobody's making sure the numbers are clean except you.
 The risk is on you.
 So is the responsibility.

-Here's something that seems obvious but gets overlooked constantly: you make money in private equity when you exit.
+Something that seems obvious but gets overlooked constantly: you make money in private equity when you exit.
 Not before.
-No matter how good your entry price or how well the company performs, unrealized returns are just accounting entries until you actually sell.
+No matter how good the entry price or how well the company performs, unrealized returns are just accounting entries until you actually sell.

 The exit environment has changed dramatically.
 According to McKinsey research, average buyout holding periods have stretched to 6.7 years, up from a two-decade average of 5.7 years.
 The exit backlog is larger than at any point since 2005.